Supreme Credit Services logo

 The company's 4.8-star Google rating across 120 reviews is its most concrete external signal of quality, suggesting a high and consistent level of client satisfaction over time.
 Operating since 2008 also places them well ahead of many credit repair startups that have come and gone in the same market.
 They serve clients remotely across the United States, not just the local RGV area, which indicates a functional national consulting model despite being a small regional operation.

 The honest limitations here are primarily around transparency and digital access.
-No pricing is published on the website, no BBB rating or accreditation was found, and no money-back guarantee is advertised.
+No pricing is published on the website, no BBB rating or accreditation was found, and no listed refund term is advertised.
 There is no client portal, no mobile app, and no self-service dashboard — everything runs through direct phone communication with a representative.
-This is a workable model for clients who prefer high-touch, consultative service, but it is a real constraint for anyone who wants upfront cost estimates, digital account management, or contractual guarantees before engaging.
+This is a workable model for clients who prefer high-touch, consultative service, but it is a real constraint for anyone who wants upfront cost estimates, digital account management, or contractual terms before contacting the provider.
 Consumers who successfully repair their credit often find better rates on installment loans, secured credit cards, and other financial products.

 Services & Features